Portishead, Somerset: History

-The town was built on the mouth of a small tributary of the Severn Estuary near the mouth of the River Avon.
+The town was built at the mouth of a small tributary of the Severn Estuary near the mouth of the River Avon.
 The old pill or jetty provided protection for craft against the Bristol Channel's large tidal range, and iron rings can be seen in the high street at which fishing boats used to moor.
 Its position meant Portishead was used to guard the "King Road", as the waters around the headland are called.
 In 1497 it was the departure point for John Cabot on the Matthew.
 A fort was built on Battery Point, and was used during the English Civil War when the town supported the Royalists, but surrendered to Fairfax in 1645.
 Guns were also placed at Battery Point during World War II.
 The King Road was the site of a naval action in 1758 when HMS Antelope captured Belliqueux, one of a French squadron returning from Quebec.

 A mill was built on Welhay stream but this was replaced by tidal mills.
 In the 17th century the City of Bristol bought the manors of North Weston and Portishead for access to the channel and as a place to stay outside of the city and, in the 19th century, as a seaside resort.
-An outer sea wall was built allowing the local marshes to be drained and increased the land available for farming.
+An outer sea wall was built, allowing the local marshes to be drained and increasing the land available for farming.
 The dominant architecture is early Victorian, with some buildings maintaining their original features.
 The expansion in residential property coincided with the construction of the dock, pier and the rail link to Bristol.
 The Royal Hotel by the pier was built in a Tudor Gothic style in 1830, to provide accommodation and catering for travellers on the steamers from Bristol, Wales and Ireland.

 Portishead dock

-The Act of Parliament governing the enclosure of Portishead was passed in 1814, and stipulated the right to a public wharf, although there is historical evidence of nautical connections dating back to the Patent Rolls of 1331.
+The act of Parliament governing the enclosure of Portishead was passed in 1814, and stipulated the right to a public wharf, although there is historical evidence of nautical connections dating back to the Patent Rolls of 1331.
 Around the 1860s, at the height of the iron and steel era, a pier and a deep-water dock were built by the Bristol & Portishead Pier and Railway to accommodate the large ships that had difficulty in reaching Bristol Harbour.
 They brought valuable cargoes from across the globe and exported local products overseas.
 Ships carrying coal were commonplace in Portishead Docks.

 In the 1880s Portishead Dock was acquired by Bristol Corporation, and was subsequently managed as part of the Port of Bristol until its closure.